thevenice/Express/README.md

       it checks weather the given condition is true or false
     </li>
     <li>
-      in some() we will just pass a function that checks memeber.id=params.id
+      in some() we will just pass a function that checks member.id=params.id
     </li>
     <li>
       now apply condition if some() give true run res.json
     </li>
     <li>
-      if some() gives false run errormsg
+      if some() gives false run error msg
     </li>
   </ul>
 </div>